 The play is straightforward and refreshing.
 The graphics are simple without visual or auditory clutter, so the focus is on watching Phonzy and how he produces a sound.
 This in itself is well worth checking out this app.
 A lot of times, when trying to dazzle customers by all the bells and whistles, the function or intent is short changed in playing the app or trying to work on achieving a specific goal.

 Phonzy sounds out either sounds or words by showing the position of his lips, teeth, and tongue.
-This insures that kids can see how to do it, and provides the impetus that they can imitate accordingly.
+This ensures that kids can see how to do it, and provides the impetus that they can imitate accordingly.
 Once you are done sounding out the 6 sounds and words, you can play with Phonzy!
 Oral Motor positioning/strengthening is presented as a reinforcer by either making funny faces or making funny sounds.
 When making funny faces, you can take your picture with Phonzy!
 Making funny sounds allows a playback that is hilarious by sounding out your vocalizations either as a mouse or dinosaur.
 This makes for silly fun that inspires you to continue.
 Printing out your funny face with Phonzy will truly be a hit to take home and show Mom and Dad.

-Narration is superb, and has just the right intonation and encouragement.
+The narration is superb and has just the right intonation and encouragement.
 The listen or playback feature is a bonus in taking data for clinicians or families.
 I did have some difficulty with arbitrary crashes and difficulty with progressing through the levels.
 These things can all be fixed in an update.
 I would also love a pause button inside of the phonics sets themselves.
 If there were a pause button, kids that were experiencing more difficulty could stop, take a breath and maybe practice that sound before submitting it to Phonzy.

 I want to shout out to Meowtek…for blazing new trails!
 They are making learning fun!

 About the Author